-With respect to the Compliance Review Mortgage Loans that were found to be indeterminable, the Diligence Provider was unable to determine if such mortgage loans met the definition of a "high cost home loan" or equivalent category of loan under federal or state law, as applicable.
-The Diligence Provider did perform a limited regulatory compliance review on one (1) of the 152 Compliance Review Mortgage Loans based upon an estimated HUD-1 statement and the mortgage loan was found not to be in violation of state high cost regulations.
-With regard to the potential violation of state high cost laws, the Seller did not remove any such indeterminable mortgage loans from the Final Pool because such mortgage loans were originated in states with either no assignee liability or capped assignee liability.
-However, to the extent the Compliance Review Mortgage Loans that were found to be indeterminable were actually originated in violation of a state high cost law that carries assignee liability, note that the statute of limitations for affirmative claims under the state high cost law or other state law theories, as applicable, may not have expired, and even if they have expired, a borrower may have the right to make a claim for recoupment or set-off to judgment at a foreclosure action notwithstanding the expiration of the applicable state statute of limitations.
+With respect to the Compliance Review Mortgage Loans that are designated as "Indeterminable" in the chart above, the Diligence Provider was unable to determine if such mortgage loans met the definition of a "high cost home loan" or equivalent category of loan under federal or state law, as applicable.
+With regard to the potential violation of state high cost laws, the Seller did not remove 70 Indeterminable mortgage loans from the Final Pool because such mortgage loans were originated in states with either no assignee liability or capped assignee liability.
+However, to the extent the Compliance Review Mortgage Loans that were found to be Indeterminable were actually originated in violation of a state high cost law that carries assignee liability, note that the statute of limitations for affirmative claims under the state high cost law or other state law theories, as applicable, may not have expired, and even if they have expired, a borrower may have the right to make a claim for recoupment or set-off to judgment at a foreclosure action, notwithstanding the expiration of the applicable state statute of limitations.
 If such affirmative claim is made by the borrower, the Trust may be subject to assignee liability depending upon the nature of the claim and the governing state law.
 If such recoupment or set-off claim is made by the borrower to offset a judgment at a foreclosure, the Trust may have its recovery reduced or lien invalidated, among other potential damages depending upon the nature of the claim and the governing state law.

-Further, with regard to the potential violation of the federal high cost law (HOEPA), while the statute of limitations for affirmative claims by the borrowers under HOEPA has expired, to the extent that any such mortgage loans were originated in violation of HOEPA the related borrower would have a right to make a claim for recoupment or set-off to judgment at a foreclosure action notwithstanding the expiration of the applicable statute of limitations.
+Further, with regard to the potential violation of the federal high cost law (HOEPA), while the statute of limitations for affirmative claims by the borrowers under HOEPA has expired, to the extent that any such Mortgage Loans were originated in violation of HOEPA, the related borrower would have a right to make a claim for recoupment or set-off to judgment at a foreclosure action, notwithstanding the expiration of the applicable statute of limitations.
 If such recoupment or set-off claim is made by the borrower under federal law to offset a judgment at a foreclosure, the Trust may have its recovery reduced or lien invalidated, among other potential damages.
 Furthermore, should any such mortgage loans be determined to have been originated in violation of HOEPA, a borrower could assert any claims which could have been brought against the original creditor under applicable state laws, such as consumer protection laws, whose statute of limitations may or may not have expired.
 If such affirmative claim is made by the borrower under a differing state law theory, the Trust may be subject to assignee liability depending upon the nature of the claim and legal theory.